 Currently, Lauren is the chair of both the Young Lawyers' Section Council of The Missouri Bar and the Young Lawyers Division of the Bar Association of Metropolitan St. Louis and is an adjunct professor at Saint Louis University School of Law where she teaches Marijuana Law.

 Lauren obtained her J.D. from the University of Missouri - School of Law in 2013.

 Chris Dandurand is a principal at The Gorny Law Firm, LC, and represents individuals and family members of those who have been injured by the negligence of others.
 He routinely utilizes Missouri's Sunshine Law in pursuit of justice for his clients.

 Whittney Dunn, Risk Manager at The Bar Plan, presents to hundreds of lawyers annually on ethics, malpractice avoidance, and lawyer well-being.
-When not presenting, she provides one-on-one ethics and law practice management guidance to attorneys in Missouri and serves in numerous bar leadership roles at local, state and national levels.
+When not presenting, she provides one-on-one ethics guidance and law practice management assistance to attorneys through The Bar Plan Foundation's free ethics hotline, available to any attorney in Missouri.

 A healthcare attorney and registered nurse, Tamar brings clients a 360-degree view of healthcare regulation.
 In addition to counseling clients on complex healthcare regulatory matters, Tamar’s experience includes nursing on medical-surgical and intensive care units at Level 1 trauma centers, coordinating risk management for a pediatric academic medical center and serving on hospital ethics committees.
 She understands healthcare regulatory law from all perspectives: drafting, implementation and enforcement.
 Her ability to navigate the legal alignment of patient care and compliance is comprehensive and unique.